cisco/mindmeld/docs/source/userguide/nlp.rst

 The :meth:`build` method thus accomplishes the following:

-    - Calls the :meth:`fit` method on each of the classifiers in the domain-intent-entity-role hierarchy to train them using the provided model, feature and hyperparameter configurations.
+    - Calls the :meth:`fit` method on each of the classifiers in the domain-intent-entity-role hierarchy to train them using the provided model, feature and hyperparameter settings.

     - Builds the Entity Resolver using the provided entity mapping file.

     - Configures the Language Parser using the provided parser configuration file.

 You will learn more about each of these steps in the upcoming chapters which will also describe the default settings for each component and methods to override them with your own custom configurations.
 For experimentation, it is recommended that you train, tune and test each classifier individually to identify the ideal configuration for each.
 The best machine learning settings should then be stored in your application configuration file, ``config.py``, so the :meth:`build` method can use them instead of the Workbench defaults.

+.. _build_nlp_with_config:

 Here's an example of a ``config.py`` file where the default configurations for the domain and intent classifiers are being overridden by custom settings that have been optimized for the app.